dsp2003/clef/README.md

 + [R] Uranium rod can be crafted in Alloy Furnace for 2 Uranium Ore

 + [R] Solarium Star can be crafted in Sci-Fi Furnace for 2 Solarium Ore

++ [R] Silver, Golden and Titanium ore will spawn at the planets with any difficulty

 + [M] Recoloured Titanium Ore and Titanium Bars to be more distinguishable from Silver and Iron